Mirror Packaging for Shipping Explained for Wholesale Buyers | TeruierMirror

 A Mirror Is Both Decorative and Fragile

-Unlike soft goods or small décor accessories, a mirror carries visual value and transport risk at the same time.
-It has to arrive in one piece and still look retail-ready after the carton is opened.
+Unlike many home décor products, a mirror carries visual value and transport risk at the same time.
+It has to arrive safely and still look retail-ready when opened.

 Large Format Changes the Risk

-A standard wall mirror, an oversized leaning mirror, and a full-length mirror do not behave the same way in handling.
-Size alone changes the pressure points, freight sensitivity, and receiving difficulty.
+A standard wall mirror, an oversized leaning mirror, and a full-length mirror do not behave the same way in shipment.
+Size changes pressure points, freight sensitivity, and receiving difficulty.

 That means packaging cannot be one generic promise.
 It has to match the format.